SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-05-Logging/README.md

 The logs we collect are only useful if they can be analysed and visualised easily.
 It is helpful to be able to collect logs in a single location and preferably in a common format.

-In this exercise, you will learn how you as an application developer or a dev ops engineer can visualize the application logs provided by default via Cloud Foundry ELK stack which provides elastic search, logstash (data processor and enrichment of logs) and Kibana.
+In this exercise, you will learn how you as an application developer or a dev ops engineer can visualise the application logs provided by default via Cloud Foundry ELK stack which provides elastic search, log stash (data processor and enrichment of logs) and Kibana.
 This is a good combination to store, search and visualise log entries.

 [Top](#Top)